Standards and Patents

 I need help with finding patents, and with patenting my work.

-- Here at Lancaster University protecting intellectual property and technology transfer is part of the work of the Research & Enterprise Services at Lancaster University.
+Here at Lancaster University protecting intellectual property and technology transfer is part of the work of Research & Enterprise Services.
 They can provide advice on how to patent your work.